 While working on Wall Street Holstein became familiar with the stock market.
 He also began studying the numbers system, an illegal lottery often played by impoverished New York City residents.
 Holstein eventually developed his own lottery called Bolito and by 1920, he became known in the New York underworld as the “Bolito King.”
 By the mid-1920s Holstein reputedly earned more than $2 million from his lotteries.
 With this wealth he lived lavishly, owning two Harlem apartment buildings, a Long Island home, a fleet of expensive cars and several thousand acres of Virginia farmland.

 Holstein established a Harlem tradition of using some of his illicit earnings to support worthy causes and thus win “goodwill” within the African American community.
 He donated some of his earnings to humanitarian enterprises.
 He financed dormitories at Southern black colleges and supplemented the income of a number of Harlem Renaissance artists and supported impoverished Harlem children.
-His lottery profits also helped establish a Baptist school in Liberia, create a museum in New York and provided hurricane relief for his native homeland, the Virgin Islands.
+His lottery profits also helped establish a Baptist school in Liberia, create a museum in New York and provided hurricane relief for his native homeland, the U.S. Virgin Islands.

 By the end of the 1920s, Holstein had become the most significant of Harlem’s numerous powerbrokers.
 He controlled a massive numbers-running operation, as well as nightclubs and several other legitimate business enterprises.
 His income was rumored to be as high as $12,000 a day at his peak.
 He was, according to the New York Times, “Harlem’s favorite hero, because of his wealth, his sporting proclivities and his philanthropies among the people of his race.”